jonlpersson/ed-latimore/site/_posts/2022-06-06-absent-fathers.md

 Boys from single-parent households in poor neighborhoods lack strong role models for masculinity.
 [Without fathers in the home](https://www.npr.org/sections/ed/2017/06/18/533062607/poverty-dropouts-pregnancy-suicide-what-the-numbers-say-about-fatherless-kids){: target="_blank"}, they suffer from the following issues:

-1. They’re more likely to behave in a way that either maximizes survival (they become meek and submissive) or maximizes emotional expression (giving their emotions too much weight).&nbsp;
+1. They’re more likely to behave in a way that either maximizes survival (they become meek and submissive) or maximizes emotional expression (giving their emotions too much weight).
-2. They’re more likely to resist masculine authority and the burden of masculinity because they grew up in an environment where masculinity was either actively resisted or the masculinity they knew neglected or abused them.&nbsp;
+2. They’re more likely to resist masculine authority and the burden of masculinity because they grew up in an environment where masculinity was either actively resisted or the masculinity they knew neglected or abused them.

 This is the recipe for building misguided boys who will grow into broken men.
 These broken men often end up doing something that lands them in serious trouble with the law.